Probate Law in Colorado Springs, CO

 An estate with a will and without disputes may not require a complicated legal process.
 A relevant party can file an Application for conservatorships Informal Probate of a Will with the county court.
 Probate in Colorado Springs may require the following types of activities before closing the estate:

-If there is no last will and testament, the executor assigns beneficiaries in accordance with Colorado state laws.
+If there is no last will and testament, the executor assigns beneficiaries by Colorado state laws.
 Generally speaking, the surviving spouse is first in line to receive any remaining assets.
 After that, the decedent’s children come next.
 Any surviving siblings would be next.
-From there, the executor works down through the surviving family based on their direct relation.
+From there, the executor works down through the surviving family based on their direct relationship.

 Is Probate Law Necessary?

-Colorado Statutes updated its rules in 2017, and now say that an estate worth less than $50,000 does not have to go through probate.
+Colorado Statutes say that an estate worth less than $50,000 does not have to go through probate.
 If the decedent has more than this amount in assets, the probate process starts right away.

 What Are the Differences Between a Living Trust and a Will?